gothamkaga/gothamkaga.github.io/index.md

 ### Quantitative Research with RStudio

-The relationships between Blood Pressure and Body Mass Index (BMI) as well as Weight were investigated using datasets from the Centers for Disease Control and Prevention (CDC).
-An empirical model was formulated, incorporating six variables.
-The Ordinary Least Squares (OLS) algorithm and the Linear Probability Model (LPM) were applied to the data.
-Multivariable analysis and dummy variable analysis were conducted to further analyze the relationships.
+Analyzed the relationships between Blood Pressure and Body Mass Index (BMI) and Weight, utilizing datasets sourced from the Centers for Disease Control and Prevention (CDC).
+Formulated an empirical model that encompassed six variables to capture the dynamics of the relationship.
+Employed the Ordinary Least Squares (OLS) algorithm and the Linear Probability Model (LPM) to analyze the data.
+Conducted multivariable analysis and dummy variable analysis to gain further insights into the relationships.
 Additionally, a linear hypothesis test was performed to evaluate the significance of the variables in the model.

 [![Static Badge](https://img.shields.io/badge/RStudio-white?logo=rstudio&logoColor=%2375AADB)](#)